Content Map Terms

 In cervical cerclage, the doctor sews the cervix shut early in the pregnancy.
 The stitches are removed in time for the baby to be born.

-This procedure has helped some high-risk pregnancies last longer.
+This procedure can help some high-risk pregnancies last longer.
 But it also has risks.
 It can cause infection or miscarriage.

 What To Expect

 How long it takes to recover depends on the type of cerclage procedure you had.
 Your doctor can give you an idea of what to expect.
-You may get antibiotics to prevent infection.
+You may get antibiotics for infection.

 Why It Is Done

-• Had a previous pregnancy loss in the second trimester or a delivery that occurred with few or no contractions.
+• Had a previous pregnancy loss in the second trimester or an early delivery that occurred with few or no contractions.
 This is a clue that your cervix may not stay closed during pregnancy.

 How Well It Works